How to do a Chest Press and See Good Results

 You might also enjoy: How to Bench Press Properly

 You could also try lifting your upper body slightly every time you lift the weight.
-Placing the hands in their usual positions and making sure your feet are well placed, proceed to do a regular chest press.
+Placing the hands in their usual positions, and making sure your feet are well placed, proceed to do a regular chest press.
 Then, at the highest, the bar can go, crunch your abs to lift your shoulders.

 Make sure you warm up thoroughly before doing any kind of chest press, as otherwise, it could lead to several injuries.
 Always keep your feet on the ground, as they give you stability.
 Of course, never start doing chest presses with a lot of weight.
-Build your strength, don’t overdo yourself.
+Build up your strength, don’t overdo things.